MFedyukov/google-drive-activity/README.md

 # Google Drive Change History

 1. Go to https://drive.google.com/
-2. Click **i** > ACTIVITY on the right
+2. Click ⓘ > Activity on the right

-If needed you can make ACTIVITY panel larger, highlight the types of the changes and scroll down to see the whole previous day, see details below.
+If needed you can make Activity panel larger, highlight the types of the changes and scroll down to see the whole previous day, see details below.

 ## Google Chrome for Windows